sf-wdi-31/block-party/readme.md

 ### Asynchronous Stand-ups

 Asynchronous stand-ups are often conducted through slack or a similar tool.
+For instance, each team member might answer these questions on slack every Wednesday afternoon: what have I accomplished,  what am I working on now, what (if any) blocks am I facing?
 We definitely encourage you to use slack to express blocks and share tips.

 We're also going to have a physical block party!